Upcoming Support Groups

 Nueva Vida is an independent nonprofit that provides free, comprehensive, culturally competent cancer services to medically underserved Latino families in the District of Columbia, Northern Virginia (as far south as Prince William County), Suburban Maryland (Montgomery & Prince George’s Counties), Richmond, and Baltimore.
 Other services include outreach to the Latino community and Patient Navigation for cancer screenings and treatment.

-Mindy Brodsky, LCSWA
+Mindy Brodsky, LCSW

 Mindy Brodsky specializes in trauma-informed, strengths-based counseling with a passion for integrative health and healing.
 Mindy honors her clients as the experts of their lives, and she strives to provide a supportive and safe environment.
 After a career in social justice advocacy and her own challenging health journey, Mindy aspires to meet her clients where they are to help them achieve their goals.
+She also has her Grief Educator Certification.

-Jessica Gelfarb, MSW, LICSW, GW Cancer Center
+Jessica Gelfarb, LICSW, OSW-C, GW Cancer Center

-Jessica is a licensed clinical social worker who has experience working with patients and families facing a range of medical diagnoses in both inpatient and outpatient settings.
+Jessica is a licensed clinical and certified oncology social worker who has experience working with patients and families facing a range of medical diagnoses in both inpatient and outpatient settings.
 She received her undergraduate degree in psychology from University of Michigan and her masters degree in social work from University of Maryland with a focus on clinical and medical social work.
-Jessica recently joined the team at the George Washington University cancer center as an oncology social worker.
-Prior to her role at GW Jessica worked extensively with organ transplant patients at Medstar Georgetown Transplant Institute and co-led the institute’s transplant support group.
-She has also spent time working on cardiology and intensive care units throughout her career.
-Jessica initially became interested in pursuing oncology social work after attending the Association of Oncology Social Work’s annual conference a number of years ago as well as observing first- hand the widespread impact that cancer has on so many individuals and families.
-She is passionate about partnering with patients in order to provide psychosocial and emotional support as they navigate their diagnosis and treatment.
+Prior to her role as a cancer center social

 M’Bahlia Colson